 A Pharmacy Technician works in a pharmacy under the direction of a pharmacist.
 As a graduate from our program, your main responsibility will be assisting the pharmacist in filling prescriptions according to doctors’ orders.

-Course content includes medical terminology specific to the pharmacy, reading and interpreting prescriptions, and defining drugs by generic and brand names.
-Students will learn dosage calculations, I.V. flow rates, drug compounding, dose conversions, dispensing of prescriptions, inventory control and billing and reimbursement.
+As a student in the program, you will become fluent in medical terminology specific to the scope of the pharmacy field.
+You will learn to read and interpret prescriptions as well as identify drugs by generic and brand names.
+You will also learn dosage calculations, I.V. flow rates, drug compounding, dose conversions, dispensing of prescriptions, inventory control, and billing and reimbursement.

 Graduates of the 1-year program earn a certificate and are eligible to take the Pharmacy Technician Certification Board Examination.
 A licensed Pharmacy Technician can find employment in a variety of settings.
 Opportunities exist in retail pharmacies, mail order pharmacies, home infusion pharmacies, long-term care facilities, hospitals, clinics, and large industrial complexes.